Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Detailed Experimental Configuration

 \section{Detailed Experimental Configuration}

 This appendix provides the precise model architectures, training hyperparameters, and data processing steps used in our experiments to ensure reproducibility.
-All experiments were conducted using the PyTorch framework \cite{pytorch} on a single NVIDIA GPU.
+All experiments were implemented in PyTorch~2.6~\cite{pytorch} with CUDA~12.4.
+Experiments were run on a high-performance computing cluster (TACC Vista \cite{vista}) equipped with NVIDIA H200 GPUs (96\,GB HBM3) paired with NVIDIA Grace Arm CPUs (72 cores, 116\,GB DDR5).